webRunes/WRIO-InternetOS/readme.md

 </html>
 ```

-start.js script is located at the end of the .html file.
-It is responsible for loading JSON-LD description of the page from ```<script type="application/ld+json">``` section, for processing JSON-LD and dynamic generation of the page.
+start.js script link is located at the end of the .html file.
+It is responsible for loading JSON-LD description of the page from ```<script type="application/ld+json">``` section,
+for processing JSON-LD and dynamic generation of the page.
 Each .html file can contain up to 3 JSON-LD sections.

 start.js is a loader.
 It checks browsers for compatibility, runs preliminary tests, and then loads main.js containing the main code.

+commons.js - is commons chunk, shared between main.js bundle and iframes, used to reduce individual JS file size.
 # Contributing

 Useful links to start